cubic-js/cubic/README.md

 >```

 Used to save new users to the database.
 Passwords are hashed with [bcrypt](https://en.wikipedia.org/wiki/Bcrypt) at 8 salt rounds.
 Please make sure you're using HTTPS, otherwise someone could intercept the plaintext password.

 <br>

 ## Getting the access tokens to the target API
-Now that we have the access token, the question still remains how we get it on the API node and how we can read the data from blitz-js-core endpoints.
+Now that we have the access token, the question still remains how we get it on the API node and how we can read the data from cubic-core endpoints.

 ### On the client
 For **http** requests, just put the access token in the auth header.<br>